-- It may be helpful to have students draw the path of Rover prior to coding the challenge. - It may also be helpful to have students answers some of the discussion starters prior to coding the challenge. - Use rv.position() to set Rover's initial position to x=3. - After students drive this challenge, have them run the CHKPTHPY program and select Challenge 4 to compare what Rover actually drove with the challenge graph. - Example Program: DL4T.py
+- It may be helpful to have students draw the path of Rover prior to coding the challenge. - It may also be helpful to have students answers some of the discussion starters prior to coding the challenge. - Use rv.position() to set Rover's initial position to x=3. - After students drive this challenge, have them compare the plot of position vs. time for Rover against the challenge graph on page 4.4. - Example Program: challenge4.py

 '''

 import ti_rover as rv

 rv.position(3,0)

 rv.backward_time(3,2,"units/s")

 rv.stay(2)

-rv.forward_time(1.5,2,"units/s")
+rv.forward time(1.5,2,"units/s")

 '''